Saigō Takamori: Exile and intellectual growth

 Facing arrest in the Ansei Purge, Saigō attempted suicide in November 1858 by throwing himself into Kagoshima Bay with the monk Gesshō, who was also sought by the shogunate.
 Saigō was rescued, but Gesshō drowned.
 To protect him from the shogunate, Satsuma domain officially declared Saigō dead and exiled him to Amami Ōshima, a remote island in the Ryukyu Islands under Satsuma's control.
 He lived on Amami from early 1859 to early 1862 under the assumed name Kikuchi Gengo.
 During this first exile, Saigō married a local woman, Aigana, with whom he had two children, a son, Kikujirō, and a daughter, Kikusō.
 He also taught local children and engaged in study and calligraphy.
-Initially despondent, he found solace in the island's natural beauty and the local culture, though he was critical of Satsuma's exploitative sugar monopoly that impoverished the islanders.

 Saigō was recalled to Satsuma in early 1862 at the behest of Shimazu Hisamitsu, Nariakira's younger half-brother and now the de facto ruler of Satsuma.
 Hisamitsu was planning to lead troops to Kyoto to pressure the shogunate into reforms.
 Saigō, however, clashed with Hisamitsu over strategy, believing Hisamitsu's plans to be rash and ill-conceived.
 Disobeying orders, Saigō went to Osaka and Kyoto to try and restrain radical Satsuma samurai who were eager for direct action.
 Hisamitsu, angered by Saigō's insubordination and fearing he might incite the radicals, had Saigō arrested.